ilopezgazpio/SemEval-2027-Task-X-CoCo-NLI/README.md

   <img align="center" src="static/figures/logo.png" style="width: 100%;" />
 </p>

-# SemEval 2027 Task X: Coherence-Aware Compositional Fine-Grained Natural Language Inference (CoCo-NLI)
+# SemEval 2027 Task X: Consistency-Aware Compositional Fine-Grained Natural Language Inference (CoCo-NLI)

-CoCo-NLI is a SemEval-2027 shared task on **directional inferential coherence** in fine-grained Natural Language Inference (NLI).
+CoCo-NLI is a SemEval-2027 shared task on **directional inferential consistency** in fine-grained Natural Language Inference (NLI).

 The task is inspired by the Reversal Curse, but it does **not** directly test parametric knowledge reversal in the Berglund et al. sense.
 Instead, it evaluates whether a system assigns logically compatible NLI labels when an ordered phrase pair is reversed.